Apoorva-J/iac-pulumi/README.md

 13. Add a route to the private route table for the desired destinations.

 14. Associate the private subnets with the private route table.

+# Import SSL Certificate into AWS Certificate Manager (ACM)

+This guide outlines the steps to import an SSL certificate into AWS Certificate Manager (ACM) using the AWS CLI.
+This is useful when you obtain the SSL certificate from an external vendor such as Namecheap.

+## Prerequisites

+- Ensure you have the AWS CLI installed and configured with the necessary credentials.
+- Have the SSL certificate files ready:
+  - `certificate.crt`: Your SSL certificate.
+  - `privatekey.pem`: The private key corresponding to the certificate.
+  - `ca_bundle.crt`: Certificate chain or intermediate certificates.

+## Import Certificate Command

+Use the following AWS CLI command to import the SSL certificate into ACM:

+aws acm import-certificate \
+  --certificate fileb://path/to/certificate.crt \
+  --private-key fileb://path/to/privatekey.pem \
+  --certificate-chain fileb://path/to/ca_bundle.crt